There are reasons people are attracted to the unknown; it’s part of our nature. Shouldn’t we learn to make friends with it?

 So, should you explore the unknown?
 Yes, but be aware of with whom you share.
 What is a supernatural experience to this person?
 One person might see it as an exciting encounter, while another might see it as grounds for psychological evaluation.

 There are two reasons we either ignore or misclassify the paranormal.
 Our culture programming is one reason.
 It could also trigger our fight, flight, or freeze reaction.
 Then again, perhaps it’s a combination of cultural programming and our instincts?

 Ignoring the supernatural and paranormal is the overarching strategy of Western culture.
 After all, the experiences of the unknown do not fit neatly into the modern Western worldview.
 Most supernatural and mystical experiences aren’t predictable.
 If it doesn’t fit into their paradigm, then it must be “evil.”
 This position contradicts their own “sacred texts” containing magical beings and supernatural events.

-Therefore, to reinforce their belief system, they need to explain these occurrences.
+Therefore, they need to explain these occurrences to reinforce their belief system.
 They say these supernatural events are part of the past and can no longer occur in the modern era.
 We know from experience this isn’t true.
 Exploring all things unknown is a part of spiritual discovery.

 A Breakthrough in Perception

 “Ignoring the supernatural and paranormal is a mistake.
 Much of what we call the unknwon is a breakthrough in perception.
 We glimpse something that doesn’t fit our worldview.
 Normally, our worldview filters out much of what is actually here to perceive.
 We need to learn to explore the unknown.

 Meditation and the Shamanic Journey refine and expand our awareness.
 So, it is not uncommon for the spiritual explorer to perceive things outside the scope of the ‘normal’ experience.
 Severe trauma can “shock” someone into phases of perception.
 But most of the time, they are not ready for such experiences.